-The International Journal of Servant-Leadership is published by Gonzaga University in collaboration with the Spears Center for Servant-Leadership and published by SUNY Press.
+The International Journal of Servant-Leadership (IJSL) is published by Gonzaga University in collaboration with the Spears Center for Servant-Leadership and published by the SUNY Press.

 The senior advisory editor is Larry C. Spears, CEO of the Spears Center for Servant-Leadership and Servant-Leadership Scholar of the Gonzaga University School of Professional Studies.